 The 890 Duke has an 890cc* parallel twin engine (with a 270-degree crank, for added drool-worthy sound and possibly torque delivery enhancement) that produces 99 Nm (73 lb-ft) and 89 kW (120 hp) of power.
 It comes with a full electronics package — traction control, stability control, lean angle-sensitive braking, and an optional quick-shifter.

-* You may sarcastically think “wow, thanks for the info about the capacity, because it wasn’t obvious”, but Europeans have this weird tendency to only vaguely correspond numbering with engine size.
+* You may sarcastically think “wow, thanks for the info about the capacity, because it wasn’t obvious”, but European manufacturers have this weird tendency to only vaguely correspond numbering with engine size.
 Some models of Ducati 916 have a 955 or 996cc engine, for example.
-Drives me crazy.
+Keeps me on my toes.

 Harley-Davidson Breakout 114 — hard to pick just one Harley